-A variety of coordinated programs designed to provide multiple modal choices for travel for most trips will decrease reliance on the private automobile by 2040.
+A variety of coordinated programs designed to provide multimodal choices for travel for most trips will decrease reliance on the private automobile by 2040.
 Although a majority of trips in San Mateo County in 2040 are still expected to be by private automobile, public transit investment will carry a significantly increasing share of travel.
 Significant investment in public transportation will be required to ensure that there is adequate capacity to absorb this increasing share and to ensure that the transit services are connecting the appropriate origins and destinations with a competitive travel time.
 The most important markets for improved transit service will be commuters because of the potential to reduce peak period congestion and residents who have limited options because of age, disability or income.
 Both of these markets are expected to increase significantly by 2040.
 San Mateo County is one of the most dramatic growth markets for jobs because of the success of high technology industries in the county and in adjacent counties.
 Like all of the counties in the Bay Area, the population in San Mateo County is also aging.
-The Baby Boomer generation is approaching retirement age and by 2040 this will result in a higher number of residents needing mobility options other than driving alone.
+The Baby Boomer generation is approaching retirement age, and by 2040, this will result in a higher number of residents needing mobility options other than driving alone.

-Getting the Most out of Existing Roadway Infrastructure - Managed Lanes, ITS and TSM
+Getting the Most out of Existing Roadway Infrastructure - Managed Lanes, Intelligent Transportation Systems (ITS) and Transportation Systems Management (TSM)

-Significant increases in roadway capacity are not feasible in San Mateo County because of funding limitations, constrained rights of way in many locations, and environmental concerns - including greenhouse gas emissions effects.
-Investments in advanced electronics and communications on the roadway system can, however, improve motor vehicle traffic operations and moderate the effects of increased congestion.
+Significant increases in roadway capacity are not feasible in San Mateo County because of funding limitations, constrained rights of way in many locations, and environmental concerns, including greenhouse gas emissions effects.
+Investments in advanced electronics and communications on the roadway system, such as managed lanes, ITS and TSM, can, however, improve motor vehicle traffic operations and moderate the effects of increased congestion.
 Automated collection and processing of traffic flow data is making possible new methods for optimizing traffic flow management and for informing travelers of traffic conditions that will allow them to make smarter choices for route, mode of travel or time of travel.